Atalanta/cucumber-chef/README.md

       cucumber-chef test [cucumber-options]  # Test a project using the cucumber-chef test suite. cucumber-chef up                       # Startup the cucumber-chef test lab

-After tunning set up, which takes about 15 minutes, you'll have a fully funtioning platform available for you to use.
+After running set up, which takes about 15 minutes, you'll have a fully functioning platform available for you to use.
 Let's just quickly review what that means.
 You will have an EC2 machine, fully managed by Chef, and providing the following:

 * The ability to provision LXC containers
 * The ability to run tests against LXC containers